What is Etonogestrel?

-Etonogestrel is used in the hormonal implant neplanon, which is inserted under the skin, and combined with oestrogen in the vaginal ring, which is a relatively new form of contraception.
+Etonogestrel is a third-generation synthetic progesterone used in the hormonal etonogestrel implant called Nexplanon, which is inserted under the skin.
+It is also used in combination with oestrogen in the vaginal ring called Nuvaring.

 Researchers have been exploring the use of etonogestrel as a form of male contraception1, and a hormonal coil containing etonogestrel was trialled in 2015, but was unsuccessful2.